New York v. United States: Background

 The Low-Level Radioactive Waste Policy Amendments Act was an attempt to imbue a negotiated agreement of states with federal incentives for compliance.
 The problem of what to do with radioactive waste was a national issue complicated by the political reluctance of the states to deal with the problem individually.
 New York was a willing participant in the compromise.
-After the Act was passed, it announced locations in the counties of Allegany and Cortland, as potential places for waste storage.
+After the act was passed, it announced locations in the counties of Allegany and Cortland, as potential places for waste storage.
 Public opposition in both counties was immediate and very determined and eventually helped motivate New York to challenge the law.

-Decision

-The Act provided three "incentives" for states to comply with the agreement.

-The first two incentives were held constitutional.
-The first incentive allowed states to collect gradually increasing surcharges for waste that was received from other states.
+The act provided three incentives for states to comply with the agreement.
+The first incentive, the "monetary" incentive, allowed states to collect gradually increasing surcharges for waste that was received from other states.
 The Secretary of Energy would then collect a portion of the income and redistribute it to reward states that achieved a series of milestones in waste disposal.
-That was held within Congress's power under the Taxing and Spending Clause, an "unexceptionable" exercise of that power.

 The second incentive, the "access" incentive, allowed states to reprimand other states that missed certain deadlines by raising surcharges or eventually denying access to disposal at their facilities completely.
+The third incentive, the "take title" incentive, required states to "take title" and assume liability for waste generated within their borders if they failed to comply.

+Decision
-That was held to be a permitted exercise of Congress's power, under the Commerce Clause.

-The third incentive, requiring states to "take title" and assume liability for waste generated within their borders if they failed to comply, was held to be impermissibly coercive and a threat to state sovereignty, thereby violating the Tenth Amendment.
+Justice O'Connor wrote the opinion of the court.
+The court held the first two incentives constitutional and the third unconstitutional.
+The "monetary" incentive was held to be within Congress's power under the Taxing and Spending Clause.
+The "access" incentive was also held to be within Congress's power under the Commerce Clause.
+The "take title" incentive, however, was held to be impermissibly coercive and a threat to state sovereignty, thereby violating the Tenth Amendment.

-After noting the constitutionality of the first two incentives, Justice O'Connor characterized the "take title" incentive as an attempt to "commandeer" the state governments by directly compelling them to participate in the federal regulatory program.
-The federal government "crossed the line distinguishing encouragement from coercion."
+Justice O'Connor first affirmed the constitutionality of the first two incentives.
+She then characterized the "take title" incentive as an attempt to commandeer the state governments by directly compelling them to participate in the federal regulatory program.
+The federal government was described as having "crossed the line distinguishing encouragement from coercion."
 The distinction was that with respect to the "take title" provision, states had to choose between conforming to federal regulations or taking title to the waste.
-Since Congress cannot directly force states to legislate according to their scheme, and since Congress likewise cannot force them to take title to radioactive waste, O'Connor reasoned that Congress cannot force States to choose between the two.
-Such coercion would be counter to the federalist structure of government in which a "core of state sovereignty" is enshrined in the Tenth Amendment.
+Since Congress cannot directly force states to legislate according to their scheme, and since Congress likewise cannot force them to take title to radioactive waste, O'Connor reasoned that Congress likewise could not force States to choose between the two impermissible alternatives.
+She argued that such coercion would be counter to the federalist structure of government, in which a "core of state sovereignty" is enshrined in the Tenth Amendment.

-The Court found the "take title" provision to be severable and, noting the seriousness of the "pressing national problem" being addressed, allowed the remainder of the Act to survive.
+The court found the "take title" provision to be severable and, noting the seriousness of the "pressing national problem" being addressed, allowed the remainder of the act to survive.